Yeti vs Igloo: which is the coolest – therefore better – brand?

 Yeti's Lowlands Blanket is one example of the brand branching out into other camping gear (Image credit: Yeti)

-As well as coolers, Igloo make a range of drinkware, with bottles, cans, jugs and tumblers.
-Yeti also put their insulation know how into a range of tumblers, bottles, mugs (such as the Yeti Rambler), jugs and barware, all of which are well regarded and rival some of the finest products available today.
+As well as coolers, Igloo makes a range of drinkware, with bottles, cans, jugs and tumblers.
+Yeti also puts its insulation know how into a range of tumblers, bottles, mugs (such as the Yeti Rambler), jugs and barware, all of which are well regarded and rival some of the finest products available today.
 In fact, we squared them off against another industry leader in Hydro Flask for our Yeti vs Hydroflask feature.

 High levels of durability is a common factor in Yeti’s product line-up.
-This quality can also be seen in their Trailhead camping chair, which is very highly thought of but also very expensive.
-Yeti also have a range of bags, dog products and their marvellous Lowlands blanket.
+This quality can also be seen in its Trailhead camping chair, which is very highly thought of but also very expensive.
+Yeti also has a range of bags, dog products, the marvellous Lowlands blanket, a couple of hats and t-shirts too.

 Yeti’s Tundra 65 will keep food fresh for almost a week, a duration that’s pretty much unrivalled in the cool box world.
 It’s worth noting that the smaller versions of the Tundra don’t boast quite the same level of insulation but they will still retain ice for around four days.